datageekinme/datageekinme.github.io/_mastering-python/how-to-0004.md

 excerpt: "How-To #4: Creating a file in Windows using Powershell"
 ---

-# Creating a file in Windows using Powershell
+# How-To #4: Creating a file in Windows using Powershell

 There are 2 options to creating a file using powershell: